opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 size          | String | Determines the size of the request to be returned.
 Defaults to `20`. startIndex    | string | The start index to start from. used for paginating results. defaults to 0 searchString  | String | A search string used to look for a specific alert.
-Defaults to an empty string. severityLevel | string | Severity level to filter for. defaults to "ALL" alertState    | string | Alert state to filter for. defaults to "ALL" monitorId     | String | Filter by monitor ID.
+Defaults to an empty string. severityLevel | String | Severity level to filter for.
+Defaults to `ALL`. alertState    | string | Alert state to filter for. defaults to "ALL" monitorId     | String | Filter by monitor ID.